bttrung/CVND-udacity-facebook-scholarship/feature-vectors/readme.md

 ### Definitions
 - Feature vectors
-- ORB algorithm:
+- ORB algorithm: is a very fast algorithm that creates feature vectors from detected keypoints
-  - Oriendted Fast and Rotated Brief
+  - Oriendted FAST and Rotated BRIEF
   - ORB uses FAST to locate the keypoints in an image
+  - ORB has some great properties: being invariant to rotations, changes in illumination, and noise

 - Keypoint: a small region in an image that particulaly distinctive
 - Binary Feature Vectors